OFFICE OF THE SELECTBOARD

 Pike mentioned: Without an ordinance in place, enforcement cannot happen.
 There are instances of stray dogs in town for which one stray attacked an owned dog.

-(Name): Halifax previously had ordinances however, explained without legal representation, the ordinances didn’t have support.
-The Selectboard has since dismissed the ordinances and followed state guidelines.
-Examples of coverage include being attacked when riding a bicycle.
-They explained specifics are needed within extending the dog ordinance as it may present a concern for a loose and wandering but owned dog that is not on their property but present no harm.
-However, an ordinance that covers the victim if said dog cases a problem.
-They said: The ACO isn’t expected to search for stray dogs on a regular route.
+Andy Rice noted that Halifax previously had ordinances.
+The Selectboard in the past repealed the ordinances and followed state guidelines.
+The state law applies if there is a dog bite, in certain circumstance.
+Rice noted the ACO isn’t expected to search for stray dogs on a regular route.
 Rather, the townspeople create a solution amongst one another such as if an owned cow became loose.
 They said stray dogs are a frequent occurrence in Halifax.

-Cassie McLaren clarified the ordinance is solely for dogs however, there are livestock that cause a nuisance during the night.
+Cassie McLaren asked if the ordinance is solely for dogs.
+There are livestock that cause a nuisance as well.
 Edwards explained the ability to enforce offenses are limited until ordinances are in place.
 There is a separate state law that covers livestock and the Selectboard may revisit that in the future.
-Once the ordinance is set, it’s expected to have an uptick in meetings and concerns.
+Once the dog ordinance is in place, it’s expected to have an uptick in meetings and concerns.

-Linda said she walks her dogs frequently on town roads but some specific roads are not safe as they house threatening dogs who have previously been dangerous and aggressive towards an owned dog.
+Linda Lyon said she walks her dogs frequently on town roads but some specific roads are not safe as they house threatening dogs who have previously been dangerous and aggressive towards other dogs.
 Linda specified an ordinance expectation is that the dog would be on a property of their own, or under voice control from the owner.
 Edwards explained that law enforcement has discretion on the level of enforcement they can use.

 - Fine for disturbing the peace- including incessant barking: This has been mentioned previously of this happening in Halifax.
 Edwards took a verbal poll and a smattering of audience members raised their hands.